fluttercandies/flutter_smart_dialog/docs/Attach Chapter.md

 }
 ````

-targetBuilder is a very powerful parameter.
-Combine it with the scalePoint parameter to make a lot of very interesting bubble dialog.
+'targetBuilder is a very powerful param.
+Combine it with the 'scalePointBuilder' param to make a lot of very interesting bubble dialog.

 ![attachPoint](https://cdn.jsdelivr.net/gh/xdd666t/MyData@master/pic/flutter/blog/20220103224747.gif)